 Former Lab Members

 Hyunsuk did his PhD work at Seoul National University.
 At HMS, he worked on the RNA polymerase II CTD, showing it can be transferred to other polymerase subunits and performing a detailed mass spectrometry analysis of phosphorylation patterns.
-He is currently a staff scientist at Pfizer.
+He is currently a Senior Scientist at Pfizer.
+Hyunsuk's LinkedIn profile.

 Susanna is a Professor at the Centro de Investigación Príncipe Felipe in Valencia, Spain.
 She spent six months in 2015 in the lab on sabbatical, supported by a Fulbright Scholar award.
 Her lab studies the interactions between transcription and mRNA export.
 She is an avid runner, and she describes her running experiences in Boston in this article.

-Sebastian did his PhD on Arabidopsis gene expression at the John Innes Centre in England.
+Sebastian did his PhD on Arabidopsis gene expression with Caroline Dean at the John Innes Centre in England.
 In the Buratowski lab he studied the expression of cryptic non-coding RNAs and divergent promoters.
-He is currently an Assistant Professor at the Copenhagen Plant Science Centre.
+He is currently an Associate Professor at the Copenhagen Plant Science Centre.
+Sebastian has received an ERC Starting Grant (2017) an EMBO Young Investigator Award (2019).
 Marquardt Lab Webpage.

-Current Position: Assistant Professor at Ewha Womans University.
+Current Position: Associate Professor at Ewha Womans University.

 Taesoo is from Ulsan, Korea.
 He earned his PhD from Seoul National Univeristy where he studied yeast transcription.
 While in the Buratowski lab, TaeSoo studied the relationship between histone methylation and transcription elongation, with a focus on the Set3 histone deacetylase complex.
 He was supported by a Special Fellowship from the Leukemia and Lymphoma Society and a SPORE grant from the National Cancer Institute.